I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 My significant other and I have some big financial goals over the next few years, and I was having a hard time staying motivated to cut spending.

-It turned out that a vision board was exactly when I needed.
+It turned out that a vision board was exactly what I needed.
 When I can literally look at our goals, it’s a lot easy to push myself to keep working toward them!

 How many monthly payments are you making that could be lowered, or cut altogether?